-Palm Springs has been a magnet for gay travellers for many years.
+Palm Springs has been a magnet for gay travelers for many years.
 It may seem like an unlikely gay mecca.
 Palm Springs is a small desert city in the Coachella Valley.
 The permanent population of Palm Springs is no more than 44,000.
 At least half of its residents are LGBT+.
 In purely numerical terms, Palm Springs is America’s gayest city.

-How did Palm Springs become so popular with gay travellers?
+How did Palm Springs become so popular with gay travelers?
 It takes just under two hours to drive from Los Angeles to Palm Springs.
 Back in the days of Golden Age Hollywood, Palm Springs became the stomping ground of Tinseltown’s elite.
 The big contract players were required to stay close to the film studios of LA.
 Palm Springs became the logical place for them to unwind and party, far from the flashbulbs of the tabloids.

 Naturally, there’s no shortage of gay actors in Hollywood.
 Back in Hollywood’s Golden Age, homosexuality was illegal.
 In Ryan Murphy’s Netflix drama about post-war Hollywood, gay screen idol Rock Hudson shows up at the Oscar’s, hand in hand with his boyfriend.
 It would have been nice if that happened in real life.
 If it had, his career would have been over.
 Rock Hudson was one of many gay celebrities who partied in Palm Springs.
 It was remote and private – you could have your kicks and not get caught.